andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 ###### *Figure 5a: The relative gross decrease (%) in area across ITL1 regions in England and Wales between 1990 and 2024.
 As an example, the North West had a baseline extent of 850.0 km² and gross losses of 191.4 km², resulting in a relative gross decrease of 22.5%.*

 The distribution of regional gross losses could be categorised into 3 groups:
 - The largest declines were observed in Wales and Northern regions of England (19.4-23.3%, mean=21.8%), with Yorkshire showing the greatest decrease (23.3%).
-This corresponds with clusters of high DW loss around Manchester, Sheffield, Leeds and South Wales (see figure x).
+This corresponds with clusters of high DW loss around Manchester, Sheffield, Leeds and South Wales (see Figure 4a).
 - The magnitude of decline was lowest in southeastern parts of England - specifically London, the South East and the East (13.5-14.1%, mean=13.8%).
 While the South East coincides with an area of large proportional loss (see figure 4a), in 1990 it was recorded as having the largest expanse of DW area in England and Wales (2411 km²).
 This could explain why relative decline in the region was low.
 - The East Midlands, West Midlands and South West experienced moderate losses (15.1-17.6%, mean=16.4%), forming a transition zone from higher loss regions in Northern-England and Wales, to lower loss regions in the Southeast.